Vegetable oil: Seed oil

 Seed oils are vegetable oils obtained from the seed (endosperm) rather than other parts of plants.
 Most vegetable oils are seed oils.
 Examples are sunflower, corn, and sesame oils.

 Claims that seed oils are unhealthy are not supported by scientific evidence.

-Pre-pressing

-Oils are extracted first by expeller or cold pressing methods, then solvent extraction removes the rest of the oils from the leftover matter.
-This is a method used by larger capacity oil mills.
-As the energy consumption of the mechanical press increases as more oil is released, it is more efficient to extract the rest of the oil (past around 60%) by solvent extraction.

 Used oil

 A large quantity of used vegetable oil is produced and recycled, mainly from industrial deep fryers in potato processing plants, snack food factories and fast food restaurants.

 Recycled oil has numerous uses, including use as a direct fuel, as well as in the production of biodiesel, livestock feed, pet food, soap, detergent, cosmetics, and industrial chemicals.

 Since 2002, an increasing number of European Union countries have prohibited the inclusion of recycled vegetable oil from catering in animal feed.
 Used cooking oils from food manufacturing, however, as well as fresh or unused cooking oil, continue to be used in their animal feed.

 Shelf life

 Due to their susceptibility to oxidation from exposure to oxygen, heat and light, resulting in the formation of oxidation products, such as peroxides and hydroperoxides, plant oils rich in polyunsaturated fatty acids have a limited shelf-life.